ttruty/AWS-Cloud-Class/README.md

 ![Destroy](images/destroyScript.png "Destroy")

-> Future Work: I would like to completly remove the use of Express API to make entire infastrucure more cloud native.
+> Future Work: Convert the AWS CLI use to CloudFormation.
+Remove the use of Express API to make entire infrastructure more cloud native.
 This would be accomplished with AWS API gateway calls to signal Lambdas.
 In the install script there is the framework to begin using these.
 But time limitations of this project only allowed to shoehorn Lambda calls into Express API

 - Some key take-aways from this project

-    - Check the output of AWS because your automation script might need text output, but you changes it to JSON eariler
+    - Check the output of AWS because your automation script might need text output, but you changes it to JSON earlier

-    - The lambda GUI console on AWS is useful to bebug the lambda on the fly after creation.
+    - The lambda GUI console on AWS is useful to debug the lambda on the fly after creation.

     - Adding swap memory to ec2 instance helped with failing the npm build due to low memory error